arcanisgk/Last-Hammer/README.md

 ## What you need to know when starting development:

-Mainly used PHP in its latest version 7.4
+- Mainly used PHP in its latest version 7.2
-HTML5 and a custom version of Bootstrap will also be used simply to enrich the color palette (Bootstrap 4.5).
+- HTML5 and a custom version of Bootstrap will also be used simply to enrich the color palette (Bootstrap 4.5).
-Also CSS3 is used and in the Extensions area you will find the additional libraries and their versions.
+- Also CSS3 is used and in the Extensions area you will find the additional libraries and their versions.

 ## PSR version:

-Last-Hammer does use a lastest version of PSR or code style, we can really consider that an anti-pattern is used, and all the system is embedded in the defined objects and constants, this will be better explained in the definition of classes, functions, variables and constants.Last-Hammer does use the latest versions of PSR or code style, we can really consider that it uses a fusion of design patterns to improve the reading of the code and the development learning curve, the whole system is embedded in the objects and constants defined, this will be better explained in the definition of classes, functions, variables and constants.
+Last-Hammer does not use a specific version of PSR or code style, we can really consider that an anti-pattern is used, and all the system is embedded in the defined objects and constants, this will be better explained in the definition of classes, functions, variables and constants.

 #### (The architecture proposed)